arigathanks/RadPortal/index.md

 # Dr. Budok's Radiology Portal

-## Select respective hospital and request for access to the Google Drive.
+## Click the respective hospital and request for access to the Google Drive.
 If your request is approved, you may start uploading files into the designated folder.
 Requesting for access is a one time request.
 Please wait 5-10 minutes for your request to be approved.